sukiyakitty/Test/README.md

-# NGC7293
+# Test
-for cell image auto analysis
+for test only